 Not all of these people will in-depth read what you’ve got to say, but Google will make sure that they will be able to find you.
 When you are a blogger without notoriety, and without in-depth knowledge of SEO (like yours truly), this strategy is proven to work for many.
-Just check Buffer Blog, and you will notice that they are producing daily long form content, and their blog is fully recognized by Google.
-This way they are providing value to Google’s audience, while getting free advertising for their core business.
+Just check Buffer Blog, and you will notice that they are producing daily long-form content, and their blog is fully recognized by Google.
+This way they are providing value to Google’s audience while getting free advertising for their core business.

 Corporate Approach: Publish and Manage Your Content – You: Always Be Publishing

-Get those word out, even if your content isn’t perfect.
-You are an individual, and readers will have higher propensity to forgive you your grammar (like in my case, English being my second language).
+Get those words out, even if your content isn’t perfect.
+You are an individual, and readers will have a higher propensity to forgive you for your grammar (like in my case, English being my second language).
 You are competing for all those clicks and impressions with companies that are taking their time in producing the highest quality content that doesn’t have too much personality.
 You overwhelm that with personality and quantity.

 Simple How To Create A Powerful Content Plan That Just Works

-Start by opening up a Google Spreadsheet, and create a couple of columns, as well as couple of tabs.
-On one tab you will have a list of all the articles you’ve ever published, and on the other sheet you will have all the ideas that you want to work in the future, and the third tab, where you will save the ideas that you are currently working on.
+Start by opening up a Google Spreadsheet, and create a couple of columns, as well as a couple of tabs.
+On one tab you will have a list of all the articles you’ve ever published, and on the other sheet, you will have all the ideas that you want to work in the future, and the third tab, where you will save the ideas that you are currently working on.
 I have this spreadsheet for every blog that I am working on, this way I can separate ideas between the different projects that I am working on.

 Bookmark this spreadsheet and make it accessible straight from your browser, perhaps even make it your homepage.
 Make a bookmark for this spreadsheet on the homepage of your iPhone.
 Every time a new idea crosses your mind, make sure to make a note of it.
-Than pick and chose the ideas that you feel the most strongly about.
+Then pick and chose the ideas that you feel the most strongly about.

 This way you will always be creating something, and you won’t find yourself stuck in the gutter of thinking: “What should I write next?”
-You will always have a fresh stream of high quality ideas that you’ve been pondering all the time.
+You will always have a fresh stream of high-quality ideas that you’ve been pondering all the time.
 You should access this sheet daily.
 You will get bonus points if you internally link these topics with their respective documents.
-I often link the articles that I half baked started in Evernote, and use the link sharing feature that Evernote provides, and put those links inside of the spreadsheet.
+I often link the articles that I half baked started in Evernote, and use the link-sharing feature that Evernote provides, and put those links inside of the spreadsheet.